-Guess factor and calculating grades
+Guess correction and calculating grades

-What is the guess factor for closed-ended questions?
+What is guess correction for closed-ended questions?

 How many closed-ended questions is enough?